isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-keep-wasps-away-from-playsets/index.md

 *swings, slides, on the roof of the playhouse, among other areas.
 The wasps can literally attack any section of the playset and find a perfect resting point.
 This can be dangerous for you and your kids.*
 ## **So, How Do You Keep ****Wasps**** off- Details**

-Well, I did some research online to find out what other people with wasp infestation are doing to end the menace. �I will discuss the methods I used plus those that other people have used and seen success.
+Well, I did some research online to find out what other people with wasp infestation are doing to end the menace.
+I will discuss the methods I used plus those that other people have used and seen success.
 ### 1. Natural Insect Pest Control
 Use the following natural methods to repel wasp invasion.
 **a) Use Herbs**
 You may decide to plant herbal plants in your backyard, outdoor sitting area, or around the patio.
 Wasps dont like plants with aroma.
 Therefore, planting things like thyme, eucalyptus, citronella, among others can help in repelling wasps.
 **b) A mix of vinegar, salt & sugar**
 A solution of vinegar, salt, and sugar will work wonders.
-This solution attracts wasps and they get stuck inside the solution for wasps-free playsets. �Youll need a cup of vinegar, 4 tablespoons of sugar, and 4 tablespoons of salt.
+This solution attracts wasps and they get stuck inside the solution for wasps-free playsets.
+Youll need a cup of vinegar, 4 tablespoons of sugar, and 4 tablespoons of salt.
 **c) Detergent, Tap Water, & Peppermint extract**
 Fill tap water in your regular spray bottle; add a cup of any liquid detergent, then add about 20 drops of peppermint extract.
 This solution is effective at eliminating wasps.
 ### 2. Fake Wasps Nest